-- Current Average Property Prices: £180,652
+- Current Average Property Prices: £193,164

 L6 – Anfield, City Centre, Everton, Fairfield, Kensington, Tuebrook

 This one postcode encompasses parts of a large number of suburbs, as well as the edge of the city centre.
 Kensington, which is shared with neighbouring postcode L7, features a collection of streets named in honour of Liverpool’s most famous export, The Beatles, including roads such as John Lennon Drive, Paul McCartney Way, Apple Court and Cavern Court.

 The park is a key attraction for local families.
 Due to its close proximity to the University of Liverpool, Liverpool John Moores University and the Knowledge Quarter, this area has also become a popular student quarter.
 This, in turn, may have caught the eye of those looking to invest in HMO-style student housing.

-- Current Average Property Prices: £89,436
+- Current Average Property Prices: £114,194

 L7 – City Centre, Edge Hill, Fairfield, Kensington

 In 1979, Edge Hill was designated as a Conservation Area, thanks to the array of Georgian houses there.
-In particular, many of the Georgian property surrounding the historic St. Mary’s church have been English Heritage listed.
+In particular, many of the Georgian properties surrounding the historic St. Mary’s church have been English Heritage listed.
 The world’s oldest working passenger railway station can also be found in Edge Hill, having opened in 1830.
 Following a revamp in 2009, some of the historic station buildings were transformed into the Metal Arts Centre which hosts a wide range of artistic events and exhibitions.

 Whilst the famous teaching institution that bares the suburb’s name, Edge Hill University, was founded in the area, it moved to a new site in Ormskirk in the 1930s.
 However, L7 is close to two of Liverpool’s other universities, making it another popular choice for students.

-- Current Average Property Prices: £100,787
+- Current Average Property Prices: £134,854

 L15 – Wavertree

 There are also several good schools in the district, including the distinguished Liverpool Blue Coat School.
 The Wavertree Playground, known locally as ‘The Mystery’ due to its anonymous benefactor, was one of the first purpose-built public playgrounds in the UK.
-It is now also home to the Wavertree Athletics Centre, whose sports facilities include tennis courts, an all-weather pitch, an athletic track with grandstand, and Liverpool Aquatics Centre.
+It is now also home to the Wavertree Athletics Centre, whose sports facilities include tennis courts, an all-weather pitch, an athletic track with a grandstand, and Liverpool Aquatics Centre.

-- Current Average Property Prices: £146,895
+- Current Average Property Prices: £196,610

 Think Liverpool might be the right place for your next property investment?